Ouolim/Ouolim/README.md

 - 👋 Hi, I’m @Ouolim
-- 🏙️ I am 18 year old programmer from České Budějovice in Czech republic
+- 🏙️ I am 20 year old programmer from České Budějovice in Czech republic
-- 👨‍🎓 I am studying seventh year at the general grammar school [GJVJ](https://gjvj.cz).
+- 👨‍🎓 I am studying Informatics at Charles University, Faculty of Mathematics and Physics.
-- 🌱 I’m currently teaching programming lessons in my grammar school
 - 📫 How to reach me:
 - - email: ouolim@eideo.cz